FILE: <bc-72.htm> [Several minutes may be required to download this section] GENERAL INDEX [Navigate to MAIN MENU ]

 density dependent manner or in a delayed density dependent manner), or (2)

-they may not contribute to regulation, but serve solely as an additional density
+they may not contribute to regulation, but serve solely as an additional

-independent mortality in the life table.
-In this second case the density
+density independent mortality in the life table.
+In this second case the

-and be catastrophic in nature.
+variance and be catastrophic in nature.
 Population and life table data are analyzed for the purpose of

 detecting stability and regulation.
 Two distinct approaches are (1) to